ourStoryNetwork/lp09-onboarding-platform/b27product.md

-# hu3 Onboarding MVP Presentation - Notion TEMPLATE [oS3 0.9.2 b27 v0.00]
+# 0.9_b27product

+After completing [b81operations](b81operations.md), this is the fifth step to create your onboarding program.
+Replace the words and phrases in the brackets below to outline the high level process for your minimum viable product.

 [Arc from The Browser Company](https://arc.net/)

 The content below is a remix of Arc’s landing page to help our decentralized team understand our vision.
-The intention is to (1) give us a place to start for crafting our vision based on a company we admire and (2) promote the work the Arc community does in hopes of driving more people to use the browser.
+The intention is to (1) give us a place to start for presenting a minimum viable product based on a product we admire and (2) promote the work the Arc community does in hopes of driving more people to use the browser.

 ---

-oS3Pi_CYTO (YOU/NEED)
+oS3Pi_CYTO: individuals (YOU/NEED)

-# [DEK] is the [institution] replacement [we’ve] been waiting for.
+# [oS3] is the [institution] replacement [we’ve] been waiting for.

-{How do you want to change your city?}
+{1.
+Identify a problem that you want to solve in your city.}

-[Download [DEK]]
+[Download [oS3]]

-*FOR [ANY PLATFORM] AND [LATER]
+*FOR [GitHub], [Notion], AND [Anytype]

-[Image of DEK landing page (full screen) in an Arc Browser]
+[Image of oS3 landing page (full screen) in an Arc Browser]

 [Scroll of different quotes about the product]

 ---

-144phiPi_MAMA (GO/SEARCH)
+144phiPi_MAMA: nonprofits (GO/SEARCH)

-# An [institution] that doesn’t just [maintain corruption] — it [enables nonprofits to define its values].
+# An [institution] that doesn’t [support corruption] — it [empowers nonprofits to define its values].

-{Connect with nonprofits who are creating solutions to your problem}
+{2.
+Create a proposal based on existing nonprofit solutions.}

 [Free] and [open source], [DEK] [adapts] to how you [want to transform your city].

 ---

-432 - businesses (FIND/TAKE)
+432ourPI_PAPA: businesses (FIND/TAKE)

 # [Space] for [small businesses] [to shine].

-{Grow a portfolio of Small businesses who want to help your nonprofit ecosystem thrive.}
+{3.
+Connect with small businesses who will turn your proposal into a platform plugin.}

 [Effectively] [manage] [your platform with leading technologies] — [Machine Learning], [Blockchain Technology], [Biomimicry Innovation] — all in one [view] with [portfolioWallet].

 ---

-369 - institutions (RETURN/CHANGED)
+369myPi_YOGA: institutions (RETURN/CHANGED)

 # Your [project], your [city].

-{Submit your ecosystem to your city agency for broader access to financing and support.}
+{4.
+Submit your platform ecosystem to your city agency to gain access to financing and community support.}

 [Implement] your [citywide plan] with [templates], [funding], and more.